irene0204/CpG-methylation-Project-/README.md

 [feature_selection.py](https://github.com/xsun28/CpGMethylation/blob/master/code/features_selection/feature_selection.py) script available in the [features_selection](https://github.com/xsun28/CpGMethylation/tree/master/code/features_selection) directory, in which we:

 * split train/test data on 9:1 ratio and scaled the train data (?????)
-* used rnadom forest, xgboost, logistic regression and linear_SVC to fit the train data and pick out top 100 significant features
+* used random forest, xgboost, logistic regression and linear_SVC to fit the train data and pick out top 100 significant features
 * rank selected features by the number of classifiers that select it (n)
 * calculate the p-values which indicates the differences of the selected features between positive sites and negative sites
 * rank selected features first by desceding n and then by ascending p-value